SeifYounis/Medical-Imaging-Website/docs/heroku.md

 CONSUMER_SECRET: ``<consumer secret>``
 SESSION_SECRET = ``<session secret>``

 The session secret can be anything.
 You likewise may choose any value as your consumer key and secret, but they must match the values you enter in your Canvas external app configuration.
-For more information on setting consumer key and secret, check [here](./canvas.md#setup-instructions).
+For more information on setting consumer key and secret in Canvas, check [here](./canvas.md#course-configuration).

 ### Deployment
 Once you have finished configuring your app, navigate to the Deploy tab on your dashboard and follow the instructions to host the app on a Heroku server.